Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 [“Oh for Keeda’s sake, will somebody get a translator?”] she croaked.
 Even Al could follow that.
 One of the guard-sisters jumped and, looking embarrassed, and handed out two pairs of earbuds.

 The curmudgeonly request made Xiù laugh, anyway.
 In a pained way. [“And I was worried you might soften up...”] she forced herself to joke.
-Al blinked---she hadn’t realized just how good translators were.
+Al blinked - she hadn’t realized just how good translators were.
 She could *see* Xiù speaking Gaori, yet the voice in her ear was authentically still Xiù’s, but speaking English.
 It even managed to keep her accent intact.

 [“Oh, no!”]
 Yulna chittered weakly, and descended into a coughing fit.
 She waved them back as Julian and Allison tried to… attend to her.
 Somehow.
 It passed soon enough, but Al couldn’t help noticing that the little scrap of tissue paper she pressed to her mouth came away with flecks of red in it. [“...Why waste my last chance to be myself?”]